AdobeDocs/experience-manager-65.en/help/forms/using/creating-accessible-adaptive-forms.md

 ### Download and install accessibility testing tool

-Accessible Name and Description Inspector (ANDI) tool helps you identify and fix accessibility compliance related issues in web content.
+Accessible Name and Description Inspector (ANDI) tool helps you identify and fix accessibility compliance-related issues in web content.
 It is the recommended tool under Trusted Tester v5 guidelines of Department of Homeland Security.
 It is developed by the Social Security Administration​ department of United States to check Section 508 compliance of web content.
 The tool:

 * Helps detect accessibility issues​ on a webpage
 * Provides suggestions to improve accessibility​
 * Detects keyboard accessibility and color contrast issues
 * Clearly identifies the screen reader content in compliance with the standards

 ANDI works with all major Internet browsers.
-See, [ANDI's documentation](https://www.ssa.gov/accessibility/andi/help/install.html) for detailed instructions to configure and use the tool.
+See [ANDI's documentation](https://www.ssa.gov/accessibility/andi/help/install.html) for detailed instructions on how to configure and use the tool.

 ### Download and install the Ultramarine-Accessible theme

 The Ultramarine-Accessible theme is a reference theme.
-It helps demonstrate how to fix color contrast and other accessibility related issues in an adaptive form.
+It helps demonstrate how to fix color contrast and other accessibility-related issues in an adaptive form.
 Adobe recommends that you create a custom theme for the production environment based on the styles approved by your organization.
 Perform the following steps to upload the theme to your AEM instance:

 1. Download the theme package.
 1. Navigate to **[!UICONTROL Experience Manager]** > **[!UICONTROL Navigation]** ![Navigation](assets/Smock_Compass_18_N.svg) > **[!UICONTROL Forms]** on your AEM instance.